Conveyancing enquiries when buying a house: a buyer’s UK 2026 guide

 KEY TAKEAWAYS

-• The conveyancing process is a critical legal journey from offer acceptance to completion, typically spanning 8-12 weeks.
+• The conveyancing process is a critical legal journey from offer acceptance to completion, typically spanning 12 to 20 weeks in the current market.

 • Common solicitors’ enquiries cover property information, fixtures and fittings, title and boundaries, planning permissions, and environmental factors.